-F-1 Student Visa
+F-1 Student Status

-Other Visas (For example, J-1, J-2, H-1B, H-4)
+Other Visa Statuses (For example, J-1, J-2, H-1B, H-4)

 If you are currently in the U.S. in a different non-immigrant category you may be eligible to take courses at Boston University Summer Term depending on your immigration status.
 Please refer to Section D on the How to Register page for information on how to enroll.